 - Ensures each youth in the home has all of the rights provided in The Rights of Children in Care at The Villages Inc. as adopted by the Board, and as enumerated in the Youth Handbook.
-Ensures that each youth understands PREA (Prison Rape Elimination Act) information, Garza Notice, and all documents and rights detailed in the Legal Resource Guide, both at the time of admission and discharge.
+Ensures that each youth understands Zero Tolerance, Garza Notice, and all documents and rights detailed in the Legal Resource Guide, both at the time of admission and discharge.
 (E)

 - Sends the Family Reunification Packet to the sponsor in a timely manner.
 Ensures complete receipt of requested documents from sponsor in a timely manner.
 (E)

-- Maintains the Office of Refugee Resettlement (ORR)/Dept. of Children Services (DCS) data base and ensures all placement, transfer and release requests as well as all significant incident reports are processed through this web-based (UC portal) system.
+- Maintains the Office of Refugee Resettlement (ORR)/Administration of Children & Families( ACF) data base and ensures all placement, transfer and release requests as well as all significant incident reports are processed through this web-based (UC portal) system.
 (E)

 - Makes a recommendation that carries significant weight as to whether a child is released from the program and to whom the child is released.
 As the primary professional managing the case, shares case management plan with the federal government representative for final authorization/approval.
 (E)